danakj/Advent-of-Code-2020/JOURNAL.md

 But now I still need to do something with the signed value to make it into the correct unsigned value.
 And it would be nice to promote it to a larger size if `u` is larger before doing `abs()`.
 But then, what if `u` is smaller?
 I didn't figure out what to do here, maybe because there is indeed no good answer, or no easy-and-correct answer.

-So I feel back to something simpler, trying to do this with a few casts
+So I fell back to something simpler, trying to do this with a few casts

 ```rust
 pc = (pc as i32 + jumparg) as usize